Guide to Choosing an ADA WCAG Website Designer

-What is really important is to learn about the web provider’s web accessibility process.
-Listen for the term “accessibility first”.
+What is really important is to learn about the web designer's web accessibility process.
+How do they test for accessibility?
 Expect there to be testing in the design phase for color contrast and color blindness issues.
-Expect there to be full site auditing once all content is in, and ask what their methods are for testing.
+Expect there to be full site WCAG auditing once all content is in, and ask what their methods are for testing.
 While the best practice is a 3 factor test that includes, automated, manual, and assistive technology testing; most will rely on automated.
 What auditing tool do they use?
 How much does it cost?
 You get what you pay for.

 A few additional recommendations